 Pain in the upper right stomach that comes and goes could signal a problem with the gallbladder, such as gallstones.

 Gallstones can block the ducts of the gallbladder, making digestion more difficult.
 This causes pain shortly after eating, especially after very fatty meals.
 The pain may last 1–6 hours.

 Gallstones sometimes pass on their own.
 If they do not, they can block the biliary ducts, affecting liver function.
 Untreated gallstones may also cause problems with the pancreas.

 If a person experiences vomiting, pale stool, or a fever along with symptoms of gallstones, they should seek emergency medical treatment.

 5. Digestive disorders

 A wide range of digestive disorders can cause periodic sharp pain in the stomach.
-In most cases, the pain gets worse shortly after a meal, as the body works to digest food.
+In most cases, the pain worsens shortly after a meal as the body works to digest food.

 Some potential culprits include:

 These digestive disorders can be intensely painful, but they do not usually constitute a medical emergency.

 Keeping a food log can help a doctor diagnose the problem and provide a treatment plan.
 Pain medication, heating pads, and rest may also help in the short term.